TomAndJerrys2/KLang/src/dev/Documentation.md

 // Special Types
-null // absence of an assigned value
+null // absence of an assigned value any // resembles a type of any integral value void // a type that has yet to be casted

 ```

 # - Variables & Constants -

 # - Type Conversions, Alias' and Deductions -